xNyaDev/bfstool/README.md

 BZF and BFS archives are present in all games and tech demos developed by Bugbear Entertainment except Glimmerati (Nokia N-Gage).

-This library guarantees support for official files and provides support for custom files on a best-effort basis.
+This library guarantees support for official pre-Wreckfest Bugbear files and provides support for other files on a best-effort basis.
 Sometimes specific behaviour is required to support unofficial files, in which case all the required changes are documented.